Ukraine conflict: Ukrainians fighting heroically, says Boris Johnson

 "Things are not going all the way of President Putin.
 Very far from it, the Ukrainians are fighting heroically, and in some places with great success," Mr Johnson said.

-He said there were some "terrible atrocities" being committed and would be some "very grim days ahead for Ukraine".
+He said some "terrible atrocities" were being committed and there would be some "very grim days ahead for Ukraine".

 Mr Johnson said that Europe had to face the "hideous reality" that previous attempts at diplomacy with Mr Putin were "a charade".